timharek/timharek.no/pages/projects/vestkontakt.md

 ![](/assets/img/projects/vestkontakt/symbols.png)

-Our symbol was a bit more difficult, as the old one was not related to the logo itself.
-So I chose to just use our new "V" as our symbol, this has always been meant to be a temporary solution.

 ## Moving databases, e-mail provider, CRM

 As with the new logo in 2018, we needed to move systems over to a new modern accounting system that we could get support for, as the one we were using had not been updated since 1991.